humanetech-community/community-hub/_resources/01-podcast/01-episode1.md

 **Transcript**

-You can read the transcript [here](/resources/podcast-episode-1-transcript/).
+You can read the transcript [here](/resources/podcast-episode-1-transcript/) (open in a new tab to read along while listening).